This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a community pharmacy situated in a row of shops on the outskirts of the city centre.
 Most of its activity is dispensing NHS prescriptions and selling medicines over the counter.
 The pharmacy supplies medicines in multi‐compartment compliance packs to people who live in their own homes.
-It also provides the substance misuse service and offers other services such as the Pharmacy First.
+It also provides the substance misuse service and offers other services such as Pharmacy First.

 Inspection summary findings